Today LEGO celebrates its 85th anniversary, more than eight decades and business is better than ever, but it’s not just kids stuff.

-If you are like me there is a good chance you played with Lego as a kid, and like me, you probably put your toys away at some stage.
-Fast forward a few years and I came across the Lego Super Heroes set Arkham Asylum Breakout.
-What’s the harm I thought?
-Now three years later I am all in again, only this time I can buy my own Lego sets.
+If you are like me there is a good chance you played with LEGO as a kid.
+I loved those plastic bricks, but eventually, it came time for me to put my toys away.
+Fast forward a few years and I came across the LEGO DC Super Heroes set Arkham Asylum Breakout.
+My nostalgia, recently ticked by the new LEGO Movie thought “what’s the harm?”.
+Now, three years later I am all in again, only this time I can buy my own LEGO sets.

 I’m not alone either, these plastic bricks have been around for almost 60 years but recently they have been seeing a resurgence of enthusiasm from children and nostalgic adults alike.
-It’s everywhere, now you can find Lego TV shows, Movies, Games, robots, and of course a sophisticated interlocking brick system.
+It’s everywhere; you can find LEGO TV shows, movies, games, robots, and of course sets of this sophisticated interlocking brick system.
 Don’t let those age suggestions on the boxes fool you though I’ll give you five excellent reasons why you should pick up a box.

 You’ll Be More Organized

-Bags of Lego The first thing Lego teaches you is the value of being organized.
-It is not until you are faced with 2000 bricks in different shades of gray that you can really appreciate having a plan.
-Sure Lego does some of the heavy lifting by sorting your build into numbered bags but even so, there are dozens of different pieces in each bag and it is easy to get lost in the mess.
+The first thing LEGO teaches you is the value of being organized.
+It is not until you are faced with 2000 bricks in different shades of grey that you can really appreciate having a plan.
+Sure LEGO does some of the heavy lifting by sorting your build into numbered bags but even so, there are dozens of different pieces in each bag and it is easy to get lost in the mess.

 You could go and throw them all into a pile and start building but you’ll find that causes some frustrations.
 It is sort of like playing three dimensional Where’s Waldo, some parts are easier to pick out but others will drive you insane (Unless you have an eagle-eyed sister at the ready).